-In this series, I am going to focus on one particular story.
-Well, this is actually the end of a story started long ago.
+So, in this post, I am going to focus on only one particular story.
+Well, this is actually the end of a story that started long ago.

-So, Jaya-Vijaya took their first birth as Hiranyaksha and Hiranyakashipu and in their second birth, they came as Ravana and Kumbhakaran.
+So, Jaya-Vijaya took their first birth as Hiranyaksha and Hiranyakashipu, and in their second birth, they came as Ravana and Kumbhakarna.
 Well, in their third and last life they came as Shishupal and Dantavakra.

 Shishupal was Krishna’s aunt’s (father’s sister) son.
 Krishna loved and respected his aunt a lot.
-But Shishupar’s vile nature was evident from a young age.
+But Shishupal’s vile nature was evident from a young age.
 Worried for his life, Shishupal’s mother asked Krishna to forgive his hundred mistakes.
 She thought that Krishna will keep Shishupal safe.
-She was right and Krishna did save Shishupal several times.
-This made Shishupal more brazen and he misbehaved even more.
+She was right, and Krishna did save Shishupal several times.
+This made Shishupal more brazen, and he misbehaved even more.

 Shishupal was invited to Yudhishthira’s coronation ceremony.
-Many other kings and noblemen were invited for the ceremony.
+Many other kings and noblemen were invited to the ceremony.
 Shishupal chose this place to insult Krishna and practically everyone.
 He kept throwing insults at everyone.
-Everyone was getting angry and were about to attack him but Krishna stopped everyone.
-This made Shishupal even bolder and his insults got more intense.
+Everyone was getting angry and were about to attack him, but Krishna stopped everyone.
+This made Shishupal even bolder, and his insults got more intense.
 Krishna was keeping his promise made to his aunt.
 But at the same time, he was counting Shishupal’s insults.
-Krishna kept quite for 100 insults.
-As soon as 101st insult came out of Shishupal, Krishna used his famous weapon Sudarshan Chakra to behead Shishupal.
+Krishna kept quiet for 100 insults.
+As soon as the 101st insult came out of Shishupal, Krishna used his famous weapon Sudarshan Chakra to behead Shishupal.